-Note: the provisions of this clause do not apply to the Wellington DHBs where there is an established rotational arrangement between those DHBs at the outset of the employee's employment.
+Note: the provisions of this clause do not apply to the Wellington Region where there is an established rotational arrangement between those Districts at the outset of the employee's employment.

-32.0 First appointment as House Officer: removal expenses
+32 First appointment as House Officer: removal expenses

-32.1 Employees taking up their first appointment as full-time house officers are entitled to removal and related expenses as specified below from the location of the New Zealand medical or clinical school to which they were last attached.
+32.1 Employees taking up their first appointment as full-time house officers are entitled to removal and related expenses as specified below from the location of the New Zealand medical or clinical school to which they were last attached and/or from a location in New Zealand where they were residing immediately prior to starting employment.

-In all cases, the reimbursement of expenses will be on the basis that the House Officer remains in the employment of the employing District Health Board for one year.
+In all cases, the reimbursement of expenses will be on the basis that the House Officer remains in the employment of the employing District for one year.